apache/incubator-retired-blur/blur-admin/Regression.md

   Last Completed: 1/7/2013

 ### Environment Page
-  1. Assure that the values in the tables track the state of the nodes (similar to the Dashboard page).
-Change values and assure that the values in the tables update.
+  1. Ensure that the values in the tables track the state of the nodes (similar to the Dashboard page).
+Change values and ensure that the values in the tables update.
-  2. Change the zookeeper status and assure that the header changes color and text properly.
+  2. Change the zookeeper status and ensure that the header changes color and text properly.
   3. Set the zookeeper, controller's, and shard's status to offline.
 While offline they should have an 'x' icon that will 'forget' the nodes.
-Assure that this is true and that by clicking each one the item is removed.
+Ensure that this is true and that by clicking each one the item is removed.

   Last Completed: 1/7/2013

 ### Blur Tables Page
+  1. Enable, disable, and delete tables.
+Ensure that the tables move into their intermediary states and then eventually reach their end state.
+    * Try this with tables that have been queried recently
+    * Try this with the check all and multi-check functionality
+  2. View the hosts and shards, ensure that the values are accurate.
+  3. Click on the view column and ensure that the table metadata is consistent.
+    * Also while inside this popup test that the terms search ability still works.
+  4. Comment on a table and ensure that the comment is preserved during table state changes.

 ### Blur Queries Page
-  1. Run, or create, a few queries and assure that they appear in the queries table.
+  1. Run, or create, a few queries and ensure that they appear in the queries table.
-  2. Set the "Queries in the last" option to the different values and assure that they are being hidden / shown properly.
+  2. Set the "Queries in the last" option to the different values and ensure that they are being hidden / shown properly.
-  3. Set the "Quick filter" to the different values and assure that the queries are being properly filtered.
+  3. Set the "Quick filter" to the different values and ensure that the queries are being properly filtered.
-  4. Set the "Auto Refresh" to the different values and assure that the server is being queried at the new interval.
+  4. Set the "Auto Refresh" to the different values and ensure that the server is being queried at the new interval.
   5. Test a few different filters in the "Filter Queries" box, be sure to test the hidden column state.
   6. Test that the columns sort properly when sorting by each header.

   Last Completed: 1/7/2013

 ### Search Page
-  1. Run a query and assure that it is returning results.
+  1. Run a query and ensure that it is returning results.
   2. Change the table and test to see that it changes the filters in the advanced tab.
   3. Advanced Tab
     * Test that the column and column family filters work properly.